carlabates/MnEducationData/index.md

 ###Question 1:  What does the student population look like across the state?
 Exploring this question requires the dataset called 's_byDistrict' from [datasets] This dataset includes information on student demographics for students in each district in the state in the following categories:
-- free is free and reduced lunch
+- 'free' is free and reduced lunch
-- sped is special education
+- 'sped' is special education
-- lep is limited english proficency
+- 'lep' is limited english proficency

 ```r